facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 :::tip

-We reference some interesting plugins in our [community resources](/community/resources) page.
+We have a curated list of outstanding plugins in our [community resources](/community/resources) page.

 :::

 ### Theming

-Theming is one of the most important features of Docusaurus: we believe a documentation should **adapt to your company's brand** and create a consistent experience.
+Theming is one of the most important features of Docusaurus: we believe a professional documentation site should **respect to your company's branding** and create a consistent experience.

 Docusaurus theming gives a lot of **flexibility** on multiple levels:

-- Customize CSS variables to adjust colors, fonts...
+- Customize CSS variables to adjust colors, fonts, and more
 - Provide your own CSS stylesheets
 - Implement your own theme from scratch
-- **Override any React component** of our default theme (we call this [Swizzling](https://docusaurus.io/docs/swizzling)).
+- **Override any React component** provided by our default theme (we call this [Swizzling](https://docusaurus.io/docs/swizzling)).

-This enables users willing to invest a bit more time on **customizations** to build sites that **look different** one from another.
+This enables users willing to invest a bit more time on **customizations** to build sites that **look different** from others.

 TODO better display